aklump/drupal-test/documentation/source/extending.md

 # Extending Classes

-You may want to extend the classes for your Drupal website.
+You may want to create your own abstract base test classes for your Drupal website.
 For example you may want to add a method that can be shared by all end to end tests, client, etc.

 1. Place your extended classes in the _src_ directory of this project like so.
 Place it in a folder that is namespaced with a logical name related to your project.